NREL/PRAS/SystemModel_HDF5_spec.md

-The total number of timesteps in the simulation should be stored in an attribute of the file's root group labelled `timestep_count`, as a single 32-bit unsigned integer.
+The total number of timesteps in the simulation should be stored in an attribute of the file's root group labelled `timestep_count`, as a single integer.
 The attribute value should match the number of rows (in C/HDF5 row-major format) in each property dataset in the various resource and resource collection groups.